dynamiterdx/quizzing-app/README.md

 - Loading UX: `LoadingQuiz` renders a shimmer skeleton plus a spinner to reassure the learner while the LLM responds.
 - Accessibility: ARIA roles on progress bars, score banners, and radiogroups; focus outlines for keyboard users; high contrast palette and large touch zones.
 - Markdown safety: `MarkdownText` sets `skipHtml` to block raw HTML injection.
 All Markdown is rendered inside sanitized spans.
+- Language picker: both modes expose a dropdown wired to eight ISO language codes (English, Hindi, French, Español, Português, Dutch, German, Turkish).
+The label travels with each request so the model can answer in the chosen language.
+- Export: `lib/exportQuiz.ts` converts any generated quiz into a print-ready two-section PDF via a temporary blob URL and the browser’s native print dialog—no client dependencies required.
 - Timer: runs client-side with second-by-second updates, gracefully expires to mark unanswered questions incorrect.
 - Styling: Single global stylesheet with design tokens, gradients for hero/score banners, and consistent spacing utilities.